A couple of years ago, I gathered the 38 top business challenges across all industries. They fall within several main segments:

-These considerations will determine the need of using the existing toolkit, pairing up with a digital consultant who leads the way, or a performance marketer facilitating the daily management through a powerful industry toolkit that frees up time and gets the job done.
+These considerations will determine the need to use the existing toolkit, pairing up with a digital consultant who leads the way or a performance marketer facilitating the daily management through a powerful industry toolkit that frees up time and gets the job done.

 The recruitment portion entails everything from the job posting through screening to hiring and onboarding.

-Hiring within large companies requires HR software where onboarding is often included too.
-One very good example of companies that are leveraging advanced technology was McDonald’s use of the social media platform Snapchat.
+Hiring within large companies requires HR software, where onboarding is often included too.
+One very good example of companies that are leveraging advanced technology is McDonald’s use of the social media platform Snapchat.
 In Canada, McDonald’s launched “‘Snapplications‘, which is a one-day virtual hiring event” wherein job seekers could directly apply for jobs at McDonald’s via the Snapchat app.

 Tracking sick leaves, vacations, bonuses, feedback reviews – lots of things you don’t want to forget and have to implement at scale.